eclipse/mosaic.website/content/news/page_header.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "News"
+title = "Eclipse&nbsp;MOSAIC News"
-#subtitle = "On this site we will provide any news around Eclipse&nbsp;MOSAIC<br>like new versions, projects in which Eclipse MOSAIC is used, new features etc."
+subtitle = "information about current events, projects or new releases"

 [design.background]
   # Background image.